Gluten Free Hoisin Chicken Thighs

 Transfer to a serving bowl and garnish with the scallion greens and toasted sesame seeds.

 I served it with fried rice.
 Doesn’t that look delicious?
 Once you taste it, you’ll want to add this Asian inspired dinner to your rotation.
-We loved it and it was just as good leftover!
+And if you make a double batch, it will be just as good leftover!

 Notes ♪♫ Using frozen orange juice concentrate along with orange zest gives the sauce a more intense citrus flavor and helps with thickening.
 If using orange juice, you will need to adjust the amount of arrowroot starch in order for the sauce to reach the right consistency.